The Crunchyroll anime awards slid into the world back in January 2017. Making it almost 6+ years old.

 Or in other words – anime that are “safe”.

-Goblin Slayer wasn’t included in 2019 because of the backlash and drama.
+Goblin Slayer wasn’t included in 2019 for example because of the backlash and drama.
 And Crunchyroll ran the other way to avoid being associated with it.

 The judges are there to fit a narrative, instead of sharing their 100% unfiltered opinions on what anime they like, or what anime should receive votes and awards.